minervaclient/minervaclient/README.md

 - The original minervac script has been moved to the `__main__` module for cross-platform compatibility

 #### Bug Fixes:
-- Fix visual schedule creation missing file error
+- Fixed visual schedule creation missing file error

 ### **Version 1.2.0 - June 25, 2018**